 At the end of winter, these thorn covered bushes transform from playing dead to being covered with pale green, spatula shaped leaves at the start of spring.
 These branches can be whitish, smooth, and thorny.

 Soon after, tubular, bell shaped flowers start to bloom in various colors and hang down.
 By now, juicy red berries start to appear.

 Harvest in spring between March and April.
 After the summer rains, these plants may fall dormant again, and rebloom and fruit once more before fall.
 Gather wolfberries during the wet summer months of August and September.

 Wolfberries are high in vitamins A and C, and potassium, calcium, and zinc.
 Try adding wolfberries in place of goji berries in any recipe that calls for them.

-These nutrient dense granola bars, raw energy bars, breakfast bars, and cashew berry bars all look tasty!
+These nutrient dense granola bars, raw energy bars, and cashew berry bars all look tasty!
 You can also blend them up in a berry lime smoothie.
 Satisfy your sweet tooth with these gorgeous cacao fudge bites or dark chocolate beauty bark!

 Combined with Mormon tea, wolfberry makes a potent hay fever reliever that may rival over the counter allergy medicines.
 Wolfberry may also offer relief to nausea and intestinal spasms.
 Topically, the leaves can be poulticed and applied to stings, swellings, and contusions.